Diffusion Limits for Measure-Valued Queueing Models, With Application to General Random Order of Service Queues: Introduction

 Ward and Glynn~\cite{wardglynn2005balking} obtained the first diffusion approximation for a system with both generally distributed primitives and reneging, establishing an Ornstein--Uhlenbeck representation for the workload and queue-length processes of a GI/GI/1 queue with reneging.
 Huang, Zhang, and Zhang~\cite{huangzhangzhang2012unified} present a unified theory of diffusion approximations for queues with general patience-time distributions, but again, their analysis is restricted to finite-dimensional performance processes, rather than the infinite-dimensional state descriptors that are the focus of this paper.

+In order to understand the limiting behavior of the infinite-dimensional state descriptors, we formulate the limit as an SPDE on the dual of the Schwartz space.
+SPDEs have been used to characterize the limiting behavior of infinite-dimensional state descriptors of complex queueing models \cite{KaspiRamanan2013SPDE,AghajaniRamanan2019Ergodicity,AghajaniRamanan2020StationaryDistributions}.
+There are strong connections between this work and \cite{KaspiRamanan2013SPDE}, where an SPDE limit on the dual of the Schwartz space is established for a model with generally distributed primitives, and martingale methods are used.
+However, the model in \cite{KaspiRamanan2013SPDE} has a large-server limit, whereas the model we study here has a fixed-server limit.
+Furthermore, the model in this paper has a random order of service discipline with reneging.

 A major advantage of our approach is that it accommodates queueing systems with generally distributed primitives and high-dimensional (often infinite-dimensional) state descriptors--systems increasingly prominent in contemporary research \cite{gromollpuhawilliams, gromoll, krukrecent, puhabanerjeebudhiraja}.
-Crucially, our framework does \emph{not} rely on the machinery of state space collapse, which often requires a tractable or lifted representation of the workload process \cite{ruthsurveypaper}, making it less applicable to systems where the workload is difficult to characterize, such as those with reneging.
+Furthermore, our framework uses classical FCLT methods to obtain a diffusion approximation of the queueing system.
+The scaling considered here should be distinguished from heavy-traffic regimes in which state space collapse may reveal strong correlations among components of the state descriptor.
+Our focus is instead on fluctuations about a deterministic fluid limit in an overloaded ROS system.
+In this regime, centering about the fluid model is necessary to obtain a nontrivial limit, and one should not generally expect the same collapse phenomena that arise in critically loaded systems.
+Thus, our goal is not to replace state-space-collapse methods, but to develop tools for a different scaling regime that is more relevant to queueing systems with reneging.

 To illustrate the power of the method, we apply it to a multiclass, multi-server, random order of service queue with generally distributed interarrival, service, and patience times, and with reneging.
-We derive both tightness and a diffusion limit in the form of a system of SDEs that will be satisfied by subsequential limits of the sequence of diffusion-scaled models (Theorems \ref{tightnessresult} and \ref{diffusionapproximationresult}).
-We note that this is not a true limit, as uniqueness of limit points (solutions to the SDE formulation given), are left to future work.
+We establish tightness, prove uniqueness of limit points, and identify the diffusion limit through a system of SDEs (Theorems \ref{tightnessresult}, \ref{lhatconvergencethm}, and \ref{diffusionapproximationresult}).
 This model features a measure-valued state descriptor and a workload process that is nonlinear in the fluid limit \cite{loeserwilliams}.